Dumboiroy/tp/docs/UserGuide.md

 * `list` followed by `delete 2` deletes the 2nd person in the address book.
 * `find Betsy` followed by `delete 1` deletes the 1st person in the results of the `find` command.

-### Clearing all entries : `clear`
+### 8. Clearing all entries : `clear`

 Clears all entries from the address book.

 Format: `clear`

-### Exiting the program : `exit`
+### 9. Exiting the program : `exit`

 Exits the program.

 Format: `exit`

+<br><br>
+### Other features:

 ### Saving the data

-AddressBook data are saved in the hard disk automatically after any command that changes the data.
+HeartLink data are saved in the hard disk automatically after any command that changes the data.
 There is no need to save manually.

 ### Editing the data file

-AddressBook data are saved automatically as a JSON file `[JAR file location]/data/addressbook.json`.
-Advanced users are welcome to update data directly by editing that data file.
+HeartLink data are saved automatically as a JSON file `[JAR file location]/data/addressbook.json`.

 <div markdown="span" class="alert alert-warning">:exclamation: **Caution:**
+If you are familiar with JSON, you are welcome to update data directly by editing that data file! <br>
-If your changes to the data file makes its format invalid, AddressBook will discard all data and start with an empty data file at the next run.
+However, do note that if the changes make the format invalid(e.g. values out of range, missing field), HeartLink will discard all data and start with an empty data file at the next run.
 Hence, it is recommended to take a backup of the file before editing it.<br>
-Furthermore, certain edits can cause the AddressBook to behave in unexpected ways (e.g., if a value entered is outside of the acceptable range).
-Therefore, edit the data file only if you are confident that you can update it correctly.
 </div>

-### Archiving data files `[coming in v2.0]`

-_Details coming soon ..._

 --------------------------------------------------------------------------------------------------------------------

 ## FAQ

 **Q**: How do I transfer my data to another Computer?<br>
+**A**:
-**A**: Install the app in the other computer and overwrite the empty data file it creates with the file that contains the data of your previous AddressBook home folder.
+> 1. Install the app in the other computer, say computer B.
+> 2. On both computers, navigate to the folder with HeartLink.
+> 3. Navigate to a folder named `data` and you will see a file called `addressbook.json` <br> (If you don't see it in computer B, you can either run HeartLink once or create the file manually)
+> 4. Copy the contents of `addressbook.json` file from computer A (where your data is) to computer B.

 --------------------------------------------------------------------------------------------------------------------